Gassandrid/ewan.my/content/Notes/Computational Neuroscience/Staging Ground.md

 ## Computational

 Quite similar to theoretical, but I like to think of this as more the math side of things to learn, whereas theoretical covers concepts more specifically atuned to neuroscience, aka theta rhythm.

+### Differential Math and The Hodgkin-Huxley Model

+Will eventually be covered in the [[Theoretical Neuroscience Textbook|textbook]], but honing my differential equations skill set would be a wise decision to prepare for this concept.
+The Hodgkin-huxley model is a bit old, but still widely considered one of the most important unifying theories of brain function.